What are seven things to avoid when writing CVs?

 – Provide examples and advice to guide the reader

 Producing an effective CV could be the difference between securing a life-long career or having to continue the search for an ideal job.
-Knowing what a CV is (Lesson 1) and what should be included in one (Lesson 2) are of course essential.
+Knowing what a CV is (Chapter 1) and what should be included in one (Chapter 2) are of course essential.
 However, this information alone doesn’t prevent CVs from failing to be concise, professional, or from leaving the wrong impression.
-This third and final lesson on writing CVs and resumes therefore highlights the top seven pitfalls that students should avoid when writing CVs for those first few job applications.
+This third and final chapter on writing CVs and resumes therefore highlights the top seven pitfalls that students should avoid when writing CVs for those first few job applications.

 Pitfall 1: Starting with a lengthy job history